RoyBartolomeo/Tools/README.md

 ## movie_review.py

 This program calls the New York Times Movie Review API and returns the NYT staff critics picks for a defined date range.
 The user provides either an invidual date to search from or a range of dates to search between.
-The output contains Title, Release Date, and Summary of the movie.

 This requires an API key.

 ## playlist.py

 This program interacts with the YouTube V3 API to search videos and create a playlist on the authenticated user account based on the search results.
-The user specifies search terms including search query, number of results, video length, new playlist name and playlist details.
+The user provides inputs including search query, number of query results, video length, new playlist name and playlist details.

 This requires an API key and OAUTH client credentials.

 ## ssltest.py

 This program interacts with the Qualys SSL-Labs API to perform SSL tests on endpoints.
 The program prompts the user for a site to analyze, provides on-going status of the scan, and outputs each IP Address and Host for the website with their respective SSL test grade.
-The user then has to option to request a detailed report from the scan which will be written to disk.
+The user then has the option to request a detailed report from the scan that will be written to disk.